 Trigger temperature: the most useful number before breakfast

 `thermal_trigger_temp_c` is the surface temperature that has to be reached before the first thermal of the day breaks the morning inversion.
-Here is how it is computed and why pilots should care.
+The field is in the API today as a placeholder.
+Here is what it will do once it lands.

 On a summer morning, the atmosphere near the ground is capped by an inversion left over from the overnight cooling.
 Warm air from the sun-heated ground tries to rise, but the inversion blocks it until the surface gets hot enough that a parcel has enough buoyancy to punch through.
 That temperature, where the first thermal breaks out, is the trigger temperature.

-A few things make it more useful than raw surface temperature.
-It accounts for the depth and strength of the overnight inversion, which is what actually decides when thermals start.
+Once it lands, the field will account for the depth and strength of the overnight inversion, which is what actually decides when thermals start.
 Two days with the same forecast high temperature can have trigger temperatures 3 to 5 C apart if one has a strong inversion and the other has a weak one.
 Pilots feel this as days that 'fire up late' even though they were forecast warm.

 It is also independent of site altitude in a useful way.
 The field is the surface temperature at that grid cell, so a 400 m hill will have a lower absolute trigger than a valley, reflecting the thinner layer of air that needs to be heated.
 If you only looked at flatland trigger temperatures and assumed they held for the ridges, you would get the timing wrong.